Nasrollah Kasraian

-Nasrollah Kasraian (born 1944 in Khorramabad, Iran; نصرالله کسرائیان) is an internationally renowned Iranian photographer and has been called the "father of Iranian ethno-photography".
-He and his wife, anthropologist Ziba Arshi, have documented the lives of various populations living within the borders of Iran, while publishing more than 40 books and various other media.
-Kasraian's work on the Turkman's of Iran has been adapted for the screen by Babek Karimi.
-His work has initiated new branches of research, such as anthropological studies of Kurdistan, and influenced a generation of Iranian photographers.
+Nasrollah Kasraian (نصرالله کسرائیان; born 1944 in Khorramabad, Iran) is an internationally renowned Iranian photographer and has been called the "father of Iranian ethno-photography" and the "father of Iranian photography".
+He and his wife, anthropologist Ziba Arshi, have documented the lives of various populations living within the borders of Iran, while publishing more than 50 books and various other media.
+Kasraian's work on the Turkmens of Iran has been adapted for the screen by Babak Karimi.
+His work has initiated new branches of research, such as anthropological studies of Kurdistan.
+His work not only influenced a generation of Iranian photographers, but also had a significant impact on photographers outside of Iran and on contemporary documentary photography internationally.